 \subsubsection{Prosumer surplus}

-We compared the cumulative rewards achieved by the prosumer types in Table \ref{tab:CustomerTypes}.
-Using consumers without DER as the reference, Table \ref{tab:RewardToGo} shows the percentage gain in total surplus over that achieved by a consumer under different storage charging/discharging powers and two export rates\footnote{The social marginal cost (SMC) rate in Table \ref{tab:RewardToGo} is as discussed in \cite{Borenstein_avoidedCost}, which is slightly above the wholesale price.
-The day-ahead LMP data is taken from CAISO SP15 for the period June-August, 2019 \href{http://oasis.caiso.com/mrioasis/ logon.do}{(OASIS-CAISO)}.}.
+We compared the cumulative rewards achieved by the five customer types.
+Using {\em consumers} as the reference, Table \ref{tab:RewardToGo} shows the percentage gain in total surplus under different storage charging/discharging powers and two export rates\footnote{The social marginal cost (SMC) rate $\pi^{\mbox{ SMC}}$ in Table \ref{tab:RewardToGo} is as discussed in \cite{NEMevolution:23NAS}, which is slightly above the wholesale price.
+The day-ahead LMP data is taken from CAISO SP15 for the period June-August, 2019 \href{http://oasis.caiso.com/mrioasis/logon.do}{(OASIS-CAISO)}.} over that achieved by a consumer.

 The highest surplus was achieved by active SDG prosumers, as they were the most effective in avoiding buying at $\bm{\pi^+}$ and being compensated at $\bm{\pi^-}$.
-The active SDG prosumer, under $\overline{e}=\underline{e}=1.5$kW and $\bm{\pi^-} = \bm{\pi^{\mbox{ SMC}}}$, achieved a cumulative surplus gain of 102\%, whereas solar exporter, self-powered prosumer, and packaged SDG prosumer have only gained 83.5\%, 95.8\%, and 87.7\%, respectively.
-Table \ref{tab:RewardToGo} shows that reducing $\bm{\pi^-}$ decreased all surpluses, but increased the surplus differences between active SDG and other prosumers, because the consumption of active SDG dynamically increases to avoid/reduce net-exports at the decreased sell rate.
-The cumulative surplus gain differences between active SDG and self-powered, and solar export prosumers were 3.7\% and 7.3\%, respectively, under $\bm{\pi^-}=0.6\bm{\pi^+_{\mbox{ OFF}}}$ and $\overline{e}=\underline{e}=1.5$kW, which increased to 6.2\% and 18.5\% when the sell rate was reduced to $\bm{\pi^-} = \bm{\pi^{\mbox{ SMC}}} \preceq 0.6\bm{\pi^+_{\mbox{ OFF}}}$.
+The active SDG prosumer, under $\overline{e}=\underline{e}=1.5$ (kW) and $\bm{\pi^-} = \bm{\pi^{\mbox{ SMC}}}$, achieved a cumulative surplus gain of 102\%, whereas solar exporter, self-powered prosumer, and packaged SDG prosumer have only gained 83.5\%, 95.8\%, and 87.7\%, respectively.
+Table \ref{tab:RewardToGo} shows that reducing $\bm{\pi^-}$ decreased all surpluses, but increased the surplus differences between active SDG and other prosumers because the consumption of active SDG dynamically increases to avoid/reduce net exports at the decreased sell rate.
+The cumulative surplus gain differences between active SDG and self-powered, and solar export prosumers were 3.7\% and 7.3\%, respectively, under $\bm{\pi^-}=0.6\bm{\pi^+_{\mbox{ OFF}}}$ and $\overline{e}=\underline{e}=1.5$ (kW), which increased to 6.2\% and 18.5\% when the sell rate was reduced to $\bm{\pi^-} = \bm{\pi^{\mbox{ SMC}}} \preceq 0.6\bm{\pi^+_{\mbox{ OFF}}}$.

-When the storage output was increased (from 0.5kW to 1.5kW), the optimality of active SDG became more apparent, and the influence of $\bm{\pi^-}$ diminished as more generation was kept behind the meter.
-The active SDG prosumer's cumulative surplus gain, under $\overline{e}=\underline{e}=0.5$kW, increased by 9.6\% when the export rate increased to $0.6\bm{\pi^+}$, but when $\overline{e}=\underline{e}=1.5$kW, the surplus gain increase was only 1.9\%.
+When the storage output was increased (from 0.5 (kW) to 1.5 (kW)), the optimality of active SDG became more apparent, and the influence of $\bm{\pi^-}$ diminished as more generation was kept behind the meter.
+The active SDG prosumer's cumulative surplus gain, under $\overline{e}=\underline{e}=0.5$ (kW), increased by 9.6\% when the export rate increased to $0.6\bm{\pi^+}$, but when $\overline{e}=\underline{e}=1.5$ (kW), the surplus gain increase was only 1.9\%.